Domaakshithareddy/Role-based-access/README.md

 ## Setup Instructions

-1. Install all dependencies in both the client and server directories.
+1. Install all dependencies in both the `client` and `server` directories.
-2. Set up your `.env` file in the server folder with MongoDB URI, Gmail credentials, and other secrets.
+2. Set up your `.env` file in the `server/` folder with MongoDB URI, Gmail credentials, JWT secret, and Super Admin email.
-3. Start the backend server to enable API endpoints and MongoDB connection.
+3. Start the backend server to enable MongoDB connection and APIs.
-4. Start the frontend client to serve the React-based interface.
+4. Start the frontend client to serve the React-based UI.
-5. Use Postman or browser to test registration, login, and course management features.
+5. Use Postman or browser to test registration, login, course management, and Super Admin approval flows.

 ---